 Out of the three destinations, our Lucerne hotel was our “splurge”.
-I surprised Marc-Andre with a Junior Corner Suite at the Art Deco Hotel Montana, and it could not have been any sweeter.
-With insanely beautiful views of Lake Lucerne, we had a private jacuzzi on our balcony and a fully stocked mini bar at no additional fee.
+I surprised Marc-Andre with a Junior Corner Suite at the Art Deco Hotel Montana (see more photos and a full review of the hotel here), and it could not have been any sweeter.
+With insanely beautiful views of Lake Lucerne, we had a private jacuzzi on our balcony and a fully stocked mini-bar at no additional fee.
 It was luxurious, comfortable, and unforgettable.
-You can see more photos and my full review over on this post.

 Old Chapel Bridge

 The Kapellbrücke is a wooden bridge in the middle of Old Town Lucerne and probably one of the most popular stops in the city.
 It’s known for the beauty of the flowers that line the sides of the bridge and the stunning interior paintings.
 Built in the late 1300’s, it’s the oldest surviving truss bridge in the world.

 The paintings have been around since the 1700’s, but after a fire in 1993, many of them had to be restored.
 The bridge will be crowded almost any time of the day.
 We went around 9:00am, 4:00pm, and late evening.
 Tourists are constantly walking the bridge and taking photos, but it’s not overwhelming.

 There are several great restaurants right on the water by Old Chapel Bridge, but if you’re ready for a little happy hour action, head to the brewery.
 Rauthaus Brewery is right by the Chapel Bridge and is a must-do for a happy hour beer and pretzel.
 Like many of the restaurants in Old Town, the outdoor seating is popular.
 If you can snag a seat by the water, you’ll love it even more.